llighter/yunha-ind/.github/ISSUE_TEMPLATE/propose-a-new-post.md

 **Target publish date:** <yyyy-mm-dd>
 - [ ] Check this box if this is a hard deadline.

-- [ ] Check this box if you'd like your reviewer to fix grammar and punctuation issues for you.

 **Process**

 Check out the [web.dev writing process](https://web.dev/handbook/quick-start/).